odtp-org/odtp-manuals/docs/components/develop.md

 ######################################################################
 ```

-## Step3: Adapt the app/app.sh to install your tool
+## Step 3: Adapt the app/app.sh

-Change the section below so that a version of your tool is checked out
+Change the section below so that a version of your tool is checked out:

+Clone the repository of your tool and checkout to one specific commit.
+We recommend to specify the commit with a tag for a semantic version.

 ```
 #########################################################